adrianorsouza/codeigniter-phpmailer/README.md

 - Download this zip files and uncompress it within of your `application/` directory.

-- Download [PHPMailer files](https://github.com/Synchro/PHPMailer) dependencies *because is not include in this package*
+- Download [PHPMailer files](https://github.com/Synchro/PHPMailer) dependencies *because is not include in this package*.
   - PHPMailerAutoload.php
   - class.smtp.php
   - class.phpmailer.php

-place them into your `third_party` folder or `what/you/want` as long as you include PHPMailer autoloader where you call the class Mail().
+place them into your `third_party` folder or `what/you/want` as long as you include PHPMailer autoloader where you call the class `Mail()`.

-To load `Mail()` class use the same Codeigniter super-object:
+To load class `Mail()` use the same Codeigniter super-object:
 ```PHP
 $this->load->library('mail');
 ```